 In 1904, Thompson Bros.
 Boat Manufacturing Co. made its first home in the small, northern town of Peshtigo, Wisconsin starting the legacy of a family boat-building business.

-Always thinking big and confident in the craft and durability they brought to the boat industry, the second generation of Thompson's started building wood lapstrake outboard cabin cruisers in Oconto, Wisconsin in the early 1950s.
+Always thinking big in terms of the craft and durability they brought to the boat industry, the second generation of Thompson's started building wood lapstrake outboard cabin cruisers in Oconto, Wisconsin in the early 1950s.

-The first known Cruisers, Inc. catalog debuted in 1956, as prior to that the company was building 14' and 16' boats under the Thompson Bros. label.
+The first known Cruisers, Inc. catalog debuted in 1956.
+Prior to that, the company was building 14' and 16' boats under the Thompson Bros. label

 In 1965 wood boats were replaced with fiberglass as the new technology was wreaking havoc with the wood boat business.

 In 1980 the fiberglass product line of Mirro Marine Division (Cruisers) was sold to T.J.
-Bogard (the former Predisent of Mirro Marine Division) and T.A.
+Bogard (the former President of Mirro Marine Division) and T.A.
 Lisle (formerly of Eaton Corporation).

 In the early 1990s K.C.
 Stock, who was born and raised in the Oconto area, saw the potential for opportunity.
 In 1993, Stock's KC International Inc. purchased the company and changed the name to Cruisers Yachts.

 The Cantius series was born with the launch of the 48 Cantius.

 In 2015, Cruisers Yachts unveiled its largest yacht by introducing the 60 Cantius.
 That following year, they introduced the 60 Fly.